Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Who is a Hacker?

-A hacker is a computer enthusiast who uses programming skills to intentionally access a computer without authorization, typically not for malicious purposes.
+A hacker is a computer enthusiast who uses programming skills to intentionally access a computer system without authorization, usually not for malicious reasons.

-• Hub/Switch should be placed in the server room to efficiently manage the traffic between the blocks.
+• Hub/Switch: In the server room to manage data traffic

 Suggested System: Firewall